How to Develop Azure Functions with YugabyteDB

 In the following sections, you will:

-1. Cover the prerequisites for developing an Azure Function backed by our fully managed DBaaS, YugabyteDB Managed.
+1. Cover the prerequisites for developing an Azure Function backed by our fully managed DBaaS, YugabyteDB Aeon.

-2. Deploy a database cluster to Azure on YugabyteDB Managed.
+2. Deploy a database cluster to Azure on YugabyteDB Aeon.

 3. Develop an Azure Function using an HTTP trigger.